-- Applications from statutory organisations, such as Local Authorities - Any party-political activity - Purely commercial ventures (for profit) - Spending that has already taken place (i.e. retrospective funding) - Individuals or projects run by individuals as opposed to an organisation - Activities where people are excluded on religious grounds, ethnicity, gender, sexuality, faith etc. - Applications from organisations with overdue or incomplete monitoring on a previous grant from The London Community Foundation from any of its programmes.
+- Applications from Local Authorities or any activity that is a statutory requirement (e.g. school curriculum) - Any party-political activity - Purely commercial ventures (for profit) - Spending that has already taken place (i.e. retrospective funding) - Individuals or projects run by individuals as opposed to an organisation - Activities where people are excluded on religious grounds, ethnicity, gender, sexuality, faith etc. - Activity that is the responsibility of Statutory Organisations - Applications from organisations with overdue or incomplete monitoring on a previous grant from The London Community Foundation from any of its programmes.
 Similarly, if a member of your organisation's management committee or trustees also has outstanding monitoring on a previous grant, this will preclude the organisation from applying unless this is resolved before an application is made.
-If you know you have outstanding monitoring on a previous grant, please contact The London Community Foundation to resolve.
+If you know you have outstanding monitoring on a previous grant, please contact The London Community Foundation to resolve this.